traccar/traccar/.github/CONTRIBUTING.md

 Before creating a feature request make sure that the feature or modification that you are requesting is not yet implemented.

-Search reposiroty to ensure that there is no existing issues for your request.
+Search repository to ensure that there is no existing issues for your request.
 If there is, add a new comment on that issue.

 Provide as much details as possible, including use case for your feature and any benefits that you can think of.